PipeWire/pipewire/doc/spa/pod.md

 Similar to the builder, there is a parser object as well.

 It the fields in a struct are known, it is much easier to use the parser.
-Similarly, if the object type (and thus it's) keys are known, the parser is easier.
+Similarly, if the object type (and thus its) keys are known, the parser is easier.

 First initialize a `struct spa_pod_parser`: